What is bean to bar chocolate?

 How long does the chocolate-making process take?

 From whole beans to finished chocolate, it’s a four-day process.
 If you count the molding and packaging, it is a week to 10 days.

 What kind of cocoa bean do you use?

-Our cocoa beans come from Fair Trade and Organic sources in Peru, Ecuador, Trinidad, and The Dominican Republic, Costa Rica, Bolivia, and Belize.
+Our cocoa beans come from Fair Trade and Organic sources in Peru, Ecuador, The Dominican Republic, Costa Rica, Bolivia, and Belize.